GeorgeEngEon/adept_coalesce_harvester/README.md

 - `INT_ORDERS_PIVOTED_RS_1`: This is a intermediate node, placeholder descriptions` file in the `nodes/` directory.
 - `INT_ORDERS_PIVOTED_RS_2`: This is a intermediate node, placeholder descriptions` file in the `nodes/` directory.
 - `INT_ORDERS_PIVOTED_RS_3`: This is a intermediate node, placeholder descriptions` file in the `nodes/` directory.
-- `JAFFLE_SHOP-CUSTOMERS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
-- `JAFFLE_SHOP-ORDERS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
 - `JAFFLE_SHOP_CUSTOMERS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
 - `JAFFLE_SHOP_ORDERS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
 - `STG_CUSTOMERS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
 - `STG_ORDERS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
 - `STG_PAYMENTS`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
-- `STRIPE-PAYMENT`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
 - `STRIPE_PAYMENT`: This is a Others node, placeholder descriptions` file in the `nodes/` directory.
     ## :book: Node Types in `data.yml` :book: